 With lower prices in the winter months you could treat yourself to a stay in one of Cape Town’s world-class 5 star hotels.
 Or make the most of winter deals and book a few extra nights!

 In a stunning position between ocean and mountains, this 5-star luxury hotel has an award-winning spa, perfect for a pampering and relaxing stay.
 With restaurant options from fine dining to authentic braai barbecues you’ll be happy to stay in if the weather turns cloudy.
-Free transfers to V&A Waterfront and Camps Bay mean you won’t need a car although free private parking is available.
+Free transfers to V&A Waterfront and Camps Bay mean you won’t need a car.
 Reviewers rave about the impeccable service and amazing views.
 Click here for availability and to book Twelve Apostles Hotel and Spa.

 Set on the slopes of Table Mountain, this listed building in Oranjezicht is a contemporary classic.
 It has 12 bespoke rooms, some of which have a fireplace for winter cosiness.
 It’s just a short Uber drive to restaurants and city centre attractions.
 Reviewers describe it as a home away from home and praise the exceptional helpfulness of the staff.
 Click here for availability and to book 4 Rosmead Boutique Guesthouse.